ysaito2/blog/about.markdown

 &nbsp;
 ### human-centeric-industry

 If we continue our current trajectory, we are heading into a future where *nobody can make a living with their jobs* due to networked computers.
 We need to course-correct to create a society which gives credit to contributing data, knowledge, and work to improve the algorithms that will run our society.
-I strongly believe retaining and protecting the market dynamics should be prioritized above universal basic income.
+I strongly believe *protecting the market dynamics should be prioritized* above universal basic income.
 The faster the micropayment economy is implemented, the more industries we can keep thriving with opportunities and jobs for all.

 &nbsp;